-Renée is a native of Miami Beach, Florida, and attended Colorado State University in Fort Collins, Colorado, studying fine arts.
-Between 1985 and 1990, Renée worked as the Marketing and Sales Director for the Zahourek Systems Company when it was based in Jersey City, New Jersey.
+Between 1985 and 1990, Renée worked as the Marketing and Sales Director for the Zahourek Systems Inc. when it was based in Jersey City, New Jersey.
 Renée and Jon were married in 1988.
 Following a move from the East Coast to Loveland, Colorado, she was the Vice President of the Zahourek Institute for Innovate Studies in Anatomy.
-When the Anatomy in Clay Centers opened a workshop facility in Boulder, Colorado, in 2006, she held the position of Vice President.
-She has also been the Vice President of the manufacturing facility for the Anatomy in Clay models, Zahourek Systems Mexico (S.A. de C.V., Chihuahua, CH).
-In 2007, the Zahoureks formed the Whitman Zahourek Foundation (Denver, Colorado), for which Renée was the Vice President.
+When the ANATOMY IN CLAY Centers opened a workshop facility in Boulder, Colorado, in 2006, she held the position of Vice President.
+In 2007, the Zahoureks formed the ZOOLOGIK Foundation (Denver, Colorado), for which Renée is the Vice President.

-In the past few years, she has been active in the day-to-day operations of the commercial part of the business.
-Her responsibilities include long-range strategy, planning, HR, personnel training, and organizing professional development workshops.
+Currently, she continues to be active in the day-to-day operations of Zahourek Systems Inc. Her responsibilities include long-range strategy, financial planning, HR, personnel training, and organizing workshops.
 As one of the two original members of the team, she also continues to help in workshop presentations and the development of systems that improve anatomy education.

 Nanci Garnand -- Secretary

 An experienced realtor with RE/MAX Eagle Rock in Loveland, Colorado (serving Northern Colorado), Nanci Garnand has been involved in real estate since 1995.
 Prior to that, she worked as a Vice President and Lender in the commercial banking world.